 Dr. Phil Schafran taught me Greek and Hebrew.
 We had lots of good talks and it was he who was responsible for my getting a special award as "outstanding student in biblical studies" my senior year.
 Joel Wilson was another prof that I liked.
 Joel sold me my first computer, an IBM XT clone with something like a 30 meg hard drive and a color EGA monitor.
 It was mine for $1500.00!

 Success!
 In 2009 a friend of Dr. Phil Schafran saw this page and told Phil about it.
-Phil sent me an Email and we've been in touch ever since.
+Phil sent me an Email and we've been in touch.
 Phil now lives in the Vancouver area where he is involved in a ministry there.

 If you among those listed below, or know any of these, please send me an email at TB@USA.Com.